Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness: Abstract

 \section{Abstract}

 Quantum magic, quantified by nonstabilizerness, measures departures from stabilizer structure and underlies potential quantum speedups.
-We introduce an efficient classical algorithm that exactly computes stabilizer R\'enyi entropies and stabilizer nullity for generic many-body wavefunctions of $N$ qubits.
-The method combines the fast Walsh-Hadamard transform with an exact partition of Pauli operators.
-It achieves an exponential speedup over direct approaches, reducing the average cost per sampled Pauli string from $\mathcal{O}(2^N)$ to $\mathcal{O}(N)$.
-Building on this framework, we further develop a Monte-Carlo estimator for stabilizer R\'enyi entropies together with a Clifford-based variance-reduction scheme that suppresses sampling fluctuations.
-We benchmark the accuracy and efficiency on ensembles of random magic states, and apply the method to random Clifford circuits with doped $T$ gates, comparing different doping architectures.
-Our approach applies to arbitrary quantum states and provides quantitative access to magic resources both encoded in highly entangled states and generated by long-time nonequilibrium dynamics.
+We introduce an efficient classical framework for computing stabilizer R\'enyi entropies and stabilizer nullity of generic $N$-qubit wavefunctions.
+The method combines the fast Walsh-Hadamard transform with an exact partition of Pauli operators, reducing the average cost per sampled Pauli string from $\mathcal{O}(2^N)$ to $\mathcal{O}(N)$.
+We further develop a Monte Carlo estimator with Clifford preconditioning and find that the required number of samples shows no visible growth with $N$ in our benchmarks.
+Applying the method to $T$-doped random Clifford circuits, we identify the scrambling ratio $\eta$ (Clifford gates per $T$ gate) as the key parameter governing magic growth.
+Each $T$ gate approaches its dilute-limit nonstabilizerness power with only modest Clifford scrambling.
+Our approach enables quantitative studies of magic in highly entangled states and long-time nonequilibrium dynamics.